-We are pleased to announce the publication of another new book written by a member of Les Fleurs de Orient.
+We are pleased to announce the publication of new books written by members of Les Fleurs de Orient.

 Égypte, inspirations poétiques